 - Low fat – choose low-fat milk like unsweetened almond milk, the waffles will be crispier with this option.

 How to make vegan waffles that are fluffy?

 The trick to make your waffles fluffy is to use coconut milk!
-In fact, coconut milk contains more fat than unsweetened almond milk and therefore coconut milk waffles are fluffier.
-Anther option is to use soy milk.
+Indeed, coconut milk contains more fat than unsweetened almond milk and therefore coconut milk waffles are fluffier.
+Another option is to use soy milk.
 Obviously, unsweetened almond milk and oat milk would work too but the waffles will be crispier with these milks.

 Waffle topping ideas